Challenging decisions and conduct of government agencies

 The Ombudsman can hear complaints about administrative decisions and actions by public bodies and their individual officers and employees.

-Note: The right to apply to the High Court for judicial review doesn’t prevent you complaining to the Ombudsman, because judicial review is concerned mainly with the decision-making process, not the merits (that is, the content) of the relevant decision.
+Note: The right to apply to the High Court for judicial review doesn’t prevent you complaining to the Ombudsman, because judicial review is concerned mainly with the decision-making process, not the content (the “merits”) of the relevant decision.

 The Ombudsman and some specific agencies

-In other chapters of this manual we include information about the scope of the Ombudsman’s authority in relation to the following key government agencies (this is based on information published by the Ombudsman):
+In other chapters of this manual, we include information about the scope of the Ombudsman’s authority in relation to the following key government agencies:

-The Ombudsman have also given some examples of challenging decisions by Inland Revenue (IRD), the government agency that deals with your taxes, which we don’t specifically cover in this manual.
+The Ombudsman can also challenge some decisions made by Inland Revenue (IRD), the government agency that deals with your taxes, which we don’t specifically cover in this manual.
 The Ombudsman can investigate Inland Revenue decisions where you don’t have any review or appeal rights – for example:

 The Ombudsman usually can’t investigate decisions assessing how much tax you owe, or whether to charge you penalties for tax “shortfalls” (where you’ve incorrectly assessed your tax).
-This is because there’s a dispute-resolution process you can use and then a right of appeal to the Taxation Review Authority or the courts.
-They also can’t investigate Inland Revenue decisions about child support issues, because there’s a right to a review and to appeal to the Family Court.
+This is because there’s a dispute resolution process you can use and then a right of appeal to the Taxation Review Authority or the courts.

 Complaining to the Ombudsman: The process